God’s School of Life

 ‘Why were you searching for me?’
 He asked.
 ‘Didn’t you know I had to be in my Father’s house?’”
 Luke 2: 41-49 NIV

 Jesus wanted to know the things of His Father’s house.
 He was eager to learn and knew the Father’s house was where He had to be.
 As He grew, He gained more knowledge and understanding until He reached the Jewish age of majority, being thirty years old when His ministry began.
-We know little of those years, but we can be sure He continued to hunger and thirst to know His father’s ways and was learning about all things pertaining to the kingdom.
+We know little of those years, but we can be sure He continued to hunger and thirst to know His father’s ways and was learning about all things pertaining to the Kingdom.

 God’s lessons do become more difficult than we had anticipated when we fell in love with our Savior.
-His purpose is to build our character to be like Him, to love others and treat them as we desire to be treated.
+Perhaps if we had known all that was to come, we would not have agreed to go the Lord’s way!
+His purpose is to build our character to be like Him, to love others, and treat them as we desire to be treated.
 Salvation is free, but there is much to understand, endless wisdom to gain, a vast universe Father God wants to teach us about.
-He will show us His ways when we ask seek, and knock.
-When we don’t know His ways, His truth, we ask!
+He will show us His ways when we ask, seek, and knock.

 “He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust.